-At nine months old, your baby is due for another checkup with the pediatrician, where she’ll have her weight, height and head circumference measured.
-She’ll get a physical exam and a blood test to check for low iron and traces of lead.
-If you have specific concerns or questions about your nine-month-old’s health, now’s the time to ask the doc!
+At 9 months old, baby is due for another checkup with the pediatrician, where they’ll have their weight, height and head circumference measured.
+They’ll get a physical exam and may get a blood test to check for anemia and traces of lead.
+If you have specific concerns or questions about your 9-month-old’s health, now’s the time to ask the doctor!

 Hello, independent baby!
-If your baby drinks from a bottle, she might hold it herself by now—and baby might even be starting to get the hang of a sippy cup.
-As for solid foods, she’s probably into the idea of feeding those to herself too.
+If baby drinks from a bottle, they might be able to hold it themselves by now.
+This would also be a good time to introduce a straw or open cup.
+As for solid foods, they’re probably into the idea of eating those independently too.

 How much should a 9-month-old eat?

-Bottle feeding: How many ounces should a 9-month-old drink?
+- Bottle feeding: How many ounces should a 9-month-old drink?
 It should total about 24 to 32 ounces in a 24-hour period.
-In other words, if baby has a bottle or sippy cup six times per day, they should each have about four to six ounces of formula in them.
+In other words, if baby has a bottle six times per day, they should each have about four to six ounces of formula in them.

-Breastfeeding: Feedings are still typically about every three or four hours but each breastfed baby may be slightly different.
-What’s important is that baby seems content, your boobs seem to have been emptied (they’re soft) and baby’s gaining weight healthily.
+- Breastfeeding: Feedings are still typically about every three or four hours, but each breastfed baby may be slightly different.
+What’s important is that baby seems content, your breasts seem to have been emptied (they’re soft) and your child is gaining weight healthily.

-Pumping: A breastfed baby needs about 25 ounces of breast milk per day.
-So you’ll need to divide that by how many feedings your baby typically has.
-So if you feed baby about eight times per day, he should get about 3.1 ounces of breast milk at each feeding.
+- Pumping: A breastfed baby needs about 25 ounces of breast milk per day.
+So you’ll want to divide that by how many feedings your baby typically has.

-To double-check that baby’s getting enough breast milk or formula, you can check her diapers.
-How many wet diapers for a nine-month-old is healthy?
+To double-check that baby’s getting enough breast milk or formula, you can check their diapers.
+How many wet diapers for a 9-month-old is healthy?
 About four or five very wet ones per day is considered ideal.

 What can baby eat this month?

-Now that baby’s working on his pincer grasp, finger foods are a go.
-Offer his favorite soft-cooked veggies cut into small pieces, bits of banana or avocado, or tiny cooked pasta pieces.
+- What finger foods can I feed my 9-month-old?
+Nine-month-olds are working on their pincer grasp, so finger foods are a go.
+Offer their favorite soft-cooked veggies cut into small pieces, bits of banana or avocado, or tiny cooked pasta pieces.
 You can’t go wrong with the ever-popular Cheerios.